halllo/Browser2Excel/excel_extension/README.md

     Once you are finished testing and debugging the add-in, select **Stop Previewing Your Office Add-in**.
 This closes the web server and removes the add-in from the registry and cache.

-## Use the add-in project

-The add-in project that you've created contains code for a basic task pane add-in.

 ## Explore the add-in code

 To explore an Office add-in project, you can start with the key files listed below.